cmu-odml/cmu-odml.github.io/labs/05_energy.md

 | Change 1       |          |      |   |               |         |
 | Change 2       |          |      |   |               |         |

-Note that Columns 1, 2 and 3 require clear justification and details, included as answers to questions (1), (2), (4).
+Note that each column requires clear justification and details for what exactly you measured and how, included as answers to questions 1-5.
 It should be very clear which columns correspond to which model/hardware/measurement settings outlined earlier.

 Converting energy to estimated carbon emissions
 ---